Starbucks CEO replaced by Brian Niccol, a fixer who revived Chipotle when the chain was in distress

 Starbucks’ same-store sales — or sales at stores open at least a year — fell 2% between April and June.
 During the same period, same-store sales at Chipotle jumped 11%.

-And when some customers began complaining on social media about what they thought were smaller portions at Chipotle, Niccol acted, saying that the company would retrain workers at the 10% of stores that were found making meals too small.
+Chipotle bucked the slowdown in consumer spending by offering popular limited-time items like Chicken al Pastor.
+The company also emphasized value.
+When some customers began complaining on social media that they were getting smaller portions, Niccol said the company would retrain workers at the 10% of Chipotle stores that were making meals too small.

 “We welcome the appointment of Brian Niccol and we look forward to continuing our engagement with the board as it works toward the realization of Starbucks’ full potential,” Elliott Managing Partner Jesse Cohn and Partner Marc Steinberg said in a joint statement.

-At Taco Bell, where Niccol started as chief marketing officer in 2011 and eventually transitioned to CEO, Niccol focused on menu innovation and introduced breakfast at the Mexican food chain.
+At Taco Bell, where Niccol started as chief marketing officer in 2011 and eventually transitioned to CEO, Niccol focused on menu innovation, introducing breakfast at the Mexican food chain.
 He upgraded restaurant cooking equipment and dining rooms and also introduced mobile ordering.

 “I believe he is the leader Starbucks needs at a pivotal moment in its history.
 He has my respect and full support,” Schultz said in a prepared statement.

+It’s not immediately clear how Niccol’s arrival will impact the ongoing unionization effort at Starbucks.
+Schultz opposed unionization, but under Narasimhan the company pivoted, saying it would restart labor talks with the aim of reaching contract agreements this year.
+Workers at more than 475 U.S. Starbucks stores have voted to unionize since 2021.

+Chipotle opposed unionization under Niccol.
+The company agreed to pay $240,000 to former employees last year after the U.S. government found it violated the law by closing a Maine store that voted to unionize.
+Only one other Chipotle, in Michigan, has voted to form a union.

-Chipotle shares that have risen more than 20% this year fell 8% Tuesday on word of Niccol’s departure.
+Chipotle shares, which have risen more than 20% this year, fell 7.5% Tuesday on word of Niccol’s departure.

 Chipotle said Tuesday that Scott Boatwright, the company’s chief operating officer, will become its interim CEO.

-Note: This story has been updated to correct that Schultz is a longtime leader at Starbucks but not a founder.